-Knal Roveas is the poorest village in Banteay Srei, and is, in fact, not yet officially registered with the Ministry of Interior; thus, it gets no support from the government.
+Knal Roveas is the poorest village in Bunteaysrey District, and is, in fact, not yet officially registered with the Ministry of Interior; thus, it gets no support from the government.
 At certain times of the year, the community runs out of food.
 During the dry season, water is a problem.
 There is a small lake located some distance from the village, but it is dirty, and mosquito-infested.
-Dengue fever and malaria are common ailments among the residents.
+Denque fever and malaria are common ailments among the residents of Knal Roveas.